mboyan/complex-system-simulation/README.md

 - How do drift, growth bias (preferential growth toward sunlight) and surrounding “nutrition” density influence the outcomes of the growth model?
 - How can inhibitory influences (e.g. algae, obstacles (to light), competing species) affect the outcomes of the growth model - as variants in the environmental parameterisations?

 The code is structured in four .py modules.
 The DLA model containing all functions defining the movement, aggregation, initialisation and regeneration of particles can be found in `dla_model.py`.
 The analysis of the fractal dimension and the branch distribution of DLA-generated "corals" are designated functions in `cs_measures.py`.
 The experimental setups for executing the simulations and analysing the results are defined as functions in `dla_simulation.py`.
-Matplotlib functions tend to create a bit of a mess, which is why we contained most of the plotting procedures in a separate module, `vis_tools.py`.
+Matplotlib functions tend to create a bit of a mess, which is why most of the plotting procedures are contained in a separate module, `vis_tools.py`.

-A more detailed explanation of the code can be found, together with a documentation of the experimental process, in the [Project Notebook](#).
+A more detailed explanation of the code can be found, together with a documentation of the experimental process, in the [Project Notebook](https://github.com/mboyan/complex-system-simulation/blob/main/Code/ProjectNotebook.ipynb).

 ### Prerequisites